raspberrypilearning/codebreaker/en/step_3.md

 ### Convert text to lower case

 First your function needs to convert the `text` to lower case.
-A new **variable** called `output` will then need to be created to hold the encoded message.
+A new **variable** called `output` then needs to be created to hold the encoded message.

 --- task ---